duttaprat/server_setup/README.md

 ## How to setup `Jupyter Lab` in remote sever
-   Before setting up `Jupyter Lab` in your remote server make sure your remote server hase `tunneling` facility.
+   Before setting up `Jupyter Lab` in your remote server make sure your remote server hase `tunneling` facility and `anaconda` should be install in your remote server[Here is the Github repository for installing `Anaconda` in your remote server using terminal].
 Then the following steps
    * Open terminal in your local system, paste the following command
       ```
       ssh -L <port number>:localhost:<port number>  <your username>@<remote server address>